nsidc/earthaccess/docs/governance/decisions/231-aws-us-west-2-checking-method.md

 4. Use an EAFP approach and by default, prefer HTTPS access

-> [!IMPORTANT]
+!!! info

-> for both (3) and (4), users will be able to specify which method they prefer and if they want to fall back to the other.
+    for both (3) and (4), users will be able to specify which method they prefer and if they want to fall back to the other.

 ## Decision Outcome